rodrivas78/MSX/Orbit Simulator v2.0/README.md

 Known issues:
 -------------

-Rarely can occur (at points where the spacecraft is in the same vertical or horizontal position as the Earth) a miscalculation that causes a substantial and abrupt increase in speed values, causing it to disappear from the screen in an instant.
+Sometimes it can occur (at points where the spacecraft is in the same vertical or horizontal position as the Earth) a miscalculation that causes a substantial and abrupt increase in speed values, causing it to disappear from the screen in an instant.
 Due to system limitations I preferred not to create more check conditionals, which could solve the problem, but would compromise even more the simulation speed.
+If this happens press "q" (quit) and then F5 to restart the simulation.

 ----------------------------------------------------------------------------